GenAI-CUEE/Estimation-Theory-EE523/Readme.md

 I hope that at the end, I will be able to provide the coding scripts & excercises for the following topics

+- [x] [Tutorial 1](Tutorial1/main.ipynb) to support Lecture I
+    - Sampling from distirbution
-- [x] [Tutorial 1](Tutorial1/main.ipynb): Sampling from distirbution, example of estimators (sample mean/sample variances), estimator properties (bias, mse, consistency).
-This support Lecture 1 in Estimation Theory EE2102523
+    - Example of estimators (sample mean/sample variances)
+    - Estimator properties (bias, mse, consistency).

-- [x] [Tutorial 2](Tutorial2/main.ipynb): Convergence in distribution, Central limit Theorems, KL divergence, convergence in probability, almost sure Convergence simulation, This supports the handouts and homework in Lecture II.
+    - Homework Simulation

+- [x] [Tutorial 2](Tutorial2/main.ipynb): to support Lecture II
+    - Convergence in distribution,
+    - Central limit Theorems,
+    - KL divergence,
+    - Convergence in probability,
+    - Almost sure Convergence simulation.
+    - Homework Simulation

 - [ ] Tutorial 3: ML Esitmation, KL-Divergence minimizatoin, MAP Esitmation.
 This provides the use cases for Lecture 3-6.